lucifer01430/Portfolio/README.md

 ├── portfolio.html   # Portfolio showcase page
 └── resume.html      # Resume page
 ```
+---

 ## 📄 License
-This project is licensed under the [General Public License](LICENSE).
+This project is licensed under the **Personal Custom License**.
+The contents of this repository are proprietary and the exclusive property of Harsh Pandey.
+You may **not** download, use, or redistribute the code from this repository without explicit permission from the owner.

 ---